A5H73Y/Parkour/docs/tutorials/parkour-kits.md

 Parkour Kits
 ======

-## What is a ParkourKit?
+A ParkourKit is a set of Materials which act as a set of toolbox for building a Course.
+Each Material in a ParkourKit must have an Action, for example "death", "speed", etc. A Course must have a ParkourKit, even if it's empty.

-Parkour brings a whole new level to the kits, now referred to as ParkourKits.
-Each Course can now have its own set of [ParkourBlocks](#the-parkourblocks) to make each unique.
-You are able to specify exactly what you want the ParkourKit to consist of, allowing you to have as many of each type of action as you'd like.
+A ParkourKit comprises [ParkourBlocks](#the-parkourblocks), allowing you to have as many of each type of action as you'd like.
 For example, you could have 10 death blocks, and a finish block, or have 3 of each type of action... it's completely configurable.

+A ParkourKit can be used by several courses, for example "nether" themed Courses could all share the same ParkourKit.

 ![Default ParkourKit](https://i.imgur.com/cYWhkHN.jpg "Default ParkourKit")

-If you wish to create your own ParkourKit, you can start the setup conversation by entering `/pa createKit`.
-You will need to give the Kit a unique name which is used later on to link a Course to it, or by retrieving the kit contents by using `/pa kit (Kit name)`.

-There is a "default" kit that each Course will use automatically by default, although you are still able to modify this kit, which we will cover later.
+There is a "default" kit that each Course will use automatically by default, although you are still able to modify this kit, which is covered below.

 ## Creating a ParkourKit

-You are able to create a ParkourKit to be as customized as you'd like.
 Each ParkourKit must have a unique name to refer to them, this is used to link it to a Course, or to simulate using Test Mode.
-You are now able to choose as many or as little of each type of action; 'Action' meaning the result of walking on the specified Material.

-For example, I could choose the Material TNT, and once a Player walks upon it, the action could be "death".

 To start the conversation of creating a new ParkourKit, enter `/pa createKit`.

-The first step is providing a unique name for the Kit.
-Then followed by specifying a Material, and the corresponding action you want it to be.
+Once providing a unique ParkourKit name, you have the choice to pre-populate the new ParkourKit with the default ParkourKit contents.

 ![Creating ParkourKit](https://i.imgur.com/TTlhZ6W.png "Creating ParkourKit")

+You will be asked to specify a Material, and the corresponding action you want it to do.
-Some actions require you to provide more information, for example a Speed block must have a strength, so it knows how fast to make you, and a duration for the effect to last.
-The default values for each will be presented, so you can choose if it should be more / less powerful or duration lasting.
+Some actions require you to provide more information.
+For example a Speed block must have a strength, so it knows how fast to make the Player, and a duration for the effect to last.
+The default values for each will be presented, so you can choose if it should be more / less powerful or last more / less time.

 ![Creating ParkourKit Extra](https://i.imgur.com/WEDf8pU.png "Creating ParkourKit Extra")

-Once successfully created, we can enter `/pa kit [Kit name]` to populate our hotbar with the material that make up the ParkourKit we created.
+Once successfully created, we can enter `/pa kit [Kit name]` to populate our hotbar with the Materials that make up the ParkourKit we created.
 If no kit argument is specified, it will display the "default" ParkourKit.

 ![ParkourKit Created Example](https://i.imgur.com/TO0xVYi.png "ParkourKit Created Example")

-_A Sign is always provided to your inventory by default after retrieving a kit, to allow you to easily create Parkour signs for your Course._
+_By default, a Sign is added to your inventory after retrieving a kit, to allow you to easily create Parkour signs for your Course._

 If something has gone wrong with your Kit and errors appear or Materials are missing, there is a validation command that will check your Kit for problems and display them.